 Our students embrace education abroad.
 Three-quarters of the student body travel abroad for research, service, work or internship opportunities.

-Many of our students have attended the DIS Study Abroad in Copenhagen because there are a large number of classes offered that are related to psychology; however, we recommend that you meet with Study Abroad Office staff to explore the full breadth of opportunities available for work, service and research abroad.
-Davidson alone sponsors multiple study-abroad programs, in Germany, China, England, France, Ghana, India, Italy, Peru, Spain and Zambia, in addition to the more than 100 academic programs that are operated by third-party providers around the world.
+Many of our students have attended the DIS Study Abroad in Copenhagen because there are a large number of classes offered that are related to psychology; however, we recommend that you meet with Office of Education Abroad staff to explore the full breadth of opportunities available for work, service and research abroad.
+Davidson alone sponsors multiple study abroad programs in China, England, France, Ghana, Peru, Spain and Zambia, in addition to the more than 100 academic programs that are operated by partner programs around the world.

 Through these and other education abroad programs, Psychology majors, as well as students from other disciplines, have the opportunity to study a wide range of subjects first hand, conduct original research, and examine global issues in new contexts.